1872 United States presidential election: Breakdown by ticket

 (a) The used sources had insufficient data to determine the pairings of 4 electoral votes in Missouri; therefore, the possible tickets are listed with the minimum and maximum possible number of electoral votes each.

 (b) Brown's vice-presidential votes were counted, but the presidential votes for Horace Greeley were rejected since he was ineligible for the office of President due to his death.

 Demise of the Liberal Republicans

 Though the national party organization disappeared after 1872, several Liberal Republican members continued to serve in Congress after the 1872 elections.
 Most Liberal Republican Congressmen eventually joined the Democratic Party.
 Outside of the South, some Liberal Republicans sought the creation of a new party opposed to Republicans, but Democrats were unwilling to abandon their old party affiliation and even relatively successful efforts like Wisconsin's Reform Party collapsed.
-Even the strong Missouri Liberal Republican Party collapsed as the Democrats re-established themselves as the major opposition party to the Republicans.
+The especially strong Missouri Liberal Republican Party collapsed as the Democrats re-established themselves as the major opposition party to the Republicans.
 In the following years, former Liberal Republicans became members in good standing of both major parties.